-systemTaskCall ::= format ( expression [ , expression ] )
+'''

+systemTaskCall ::= format([expression[, expression]])

+'''

 Bluespec also supports \$format, a display related system task that does not exist in Verilog. \$format takes the same arguments as the \$display family of system tasks.
-However, unlike \$display (which is a function call of type Action), \$format is a value function which returns an object of type Fmt (section B.2.8).
+However, unlike \$display (which is a function call of type Action), \$format is a value function which returns an object of type Fmt (section B.2.9).
 Fmt representations of data objects can thus be written hierarchically and applied to polymorphic types.
-The FShow package, described in Section C.8.8, defines a typeclass based on this capability.
+The FShow typeclass is based on this capability.